appsecnz/appsecnz.github.io/conference/speakers.md

 #### Description

 There are many different parts to be played in security.
 It's easy to find yourself thinking someone else has it "easier" when they've really got their own set of challenges.
-The two of us went from the outside as Pen Tester & Auditor, to the inside as Head of Security and Assurance Lead - securing one of New Zealand’s biggest online companies.
+The two of us went from the outside as Pen Tester and Auditor, to the inside as Head of Security and Assurance Lead - securing one of New Zealand's biggest online companies.
 We learned a whole lot along the way, about communication, motivation, technology, business, and ourselves.

 We'll have stories from the outside, lessons from after, and tips for success.
 We'll pass some of what we've learned, and hopefully make you understand, and empathise with, those you interact with just a little bit better.

 #### Speaker Biographies

 **Kate Pearce -** Kate is Head of Security at Trade Me (which you may have heard of), where the security team runs to the mantra "safety at speed."
-Previously, she was a professional computer hacker (pentester) and has broken into everything from cars, to cellphone networks, to websites (which you may also have heard of - but she can’t name!).
+Previously, she was a professional computer hacker (pentester) and has broken into everything from cars, to cellphone networks, to websites (which you may also have heard of - but she can't name!).

 Kate has researched and presented on a bunch of other topics, including Multipath TCP, HTTP/2 & QUIC, Defensive Gaslighting, She also wears many other hats, such as being on the [NZITF](https://nzitf.org.nz) board and [Internet NZ](https://internetnz.nz) council.